ct-js/docs.ctjs.rocks/docs/modding-ctjs/adding-blocks-to-catnip.md

 Blocks must return a string that contains a valid JS script or expression.

 When an argument is empty, unless a `defaultConstant` is set, the argument is set to `"undefined"`. **Note that this is a string.** When a block list is empty, its value is an empty string. (`""`)

+## Setting an icon for block category

+You can add a field "icon" to your `main` section of the `module.json` file and set it to a string — to a name of one of the icons that are listed in ct.js main menu — Meta — List of icons.